Cartoon drawings of 4 people standing apart.

 • Does Lorain County Public Health have the COVID-19 vaccine or flu shot yet?

-• COVID-19 vaccines are available now through Lorain County Public Health (LCPH)!
-Schedule a vaccine appointment using our fast, easy-to-use online scheduling system.
-We carry Pfizer products.
+• COVID-19 vaccines are available at Lorain County Public Health (LCPH).
+Schedule a vaccine appointment using our fast, easy-to-use online scheduling system

 • We encourage everyone 6 months and older to get their annual flu shot in November for best protection through the peak of the respiratory virus season.